The quavering voice on the telephone answering machine said, "We've had a little problem, and I'm at Willow Grove. I'm okay, I'll call you later."

 Parked between huge Navy P-3 'Orion' sub-hunters, she was intimidated enough.
 When a Jeep screeched to halt, and Marines with rifles jumped out she almost lost it.
 When she heard a voice on a walki-talki ask if they needed help bringing her in, she cracked up.

-"Do I really look like a security risk to you?" she laughed?
+"Do I really look like a security risk to you?"

 Even the Marine couldn't stifle a grin, and she started to relax a little.